 In order to use an environment, you must first open it.
-When you do this, there are a series of flags that you can optionally specify.
-These flags are bitwise or'd together, and they have the effect of enabling important subsystems (such as transactional support).
+When you do this, there are a series of configuration properties that you can optionally specify.
+These have the effect of enabling important subsystems (such as transactional support).

-There are a great many environment open flags and these are described in the Berkeley DB documentation.
+There are a great many environment configuration properties and these are described in the Berkeley DB documentation.
 However, there are a few that you are likely to want to use with your BDB XML application, so we describe them here: